Cannabinoids vs. Cannabidiol. What is the Difference?

 It is important to understand that cannabidiol is a type of cannabinoid.
 There are more than 100 different cannabinoids that can be found throughout the seeds, stalks, and stems of the cannabis plant.
 Cannabinoids are the active chemical compounds that are found in the flowers of cannabis plants.

 The human body is set up to interact with cannabinoids.
-Both endocannabinoids and phytocannabinoids join with and influence cannabinoid receptors that are found throughout the body to alter the release of neurotransmitters and encourage a natural balance in our systems.
+Both endocannabinoids and Phyto cannabinoids join with and influence cannabinoid receptors that are found throughout the body to alter the release of neurotransmitters and encourage a natural balance in our systems.

-Some strains have a higher CBD content and others contain more THC.
-Usually, hemp is naturally higher in CBD content, and contains only small trace amounts of THC.
-Cannabidiol, which is also known as CBD, is among the most abundant of all the cannabinoids.
-It is found in most varieties of cannabis, but it completely dominates the chemical makeup of hemp plants.
+The cannabinoid composition of the cannabis plant varies widely among different strains.
+Some strains exhibit higher CBD content while others contain more THC.
+Typically, hemp naturally boasts a higher CBD content and contains only small trace amounts of THC.
+Cannabidiol, also known as CBD, ranks among the most abundant cannabinoids and dominates the chemical makeup of hemp plants.

 Studies have proven that cannabidiol is a non-psychoactive cannabinoid.